phac-nml/quasitools/docs/complexity.md

 This input file is only necessary when running the tool in FASTA mode.

 An aligned FASTA file containing multiple aligned sequences, representing haplotypes of a genomic region from the mutant spectrum of interest.
-This would FASTA file would likely be created a multiple sequence alignment from aligning amplicon sequencing data.
+This FASTA file would likely be created using a multiple sequence alignment tool from aligning amplicon sequencing data.

 ### FASTA Reference File

 This input file is only necessary when running the tool in BAM mode.

+A reference file of the sequence of interest.
+The BAM file must be generated using this reference file.

 ### BAM File